Walodja1987/XNSv2/README.md

 ### Private Namespaces

-Private namespaces are restricted — only the namespace owner can register names under them.
+Private namespaces are restricted, meaning that only the namespace owner can register names under them.
 There are currently 137 private namespaces, all priced at 0.005 ETH.
 These include thematic namespaces such as `divine`, `celestial`, `arcane`, `seraphim`, `genesis`, `valhalla`, `dragon`, and many more.

 See [`constants/namespaces.json`](./constants/namespaces.json) for the full list.